- Prospective pre-physical therapy students can choose one of five academic majors: anthropology, biology, fine arts, psychology, or sociology.

 - Guaranteed 3+3 students will submit an application to the graduate program in the fall of their junior year.
 They will need to provide only one letter of recommendation (from a licensed physical therapist) and will have the graduate program's GRE requirement waived.

-- Throughout the first three years of undergraduate study, students must follow the prescribed program, maintaining an overall GPA of 3.0 or greater.
-All pre-requisite courses for admission to the graduate physical therapy program must be completed with a minimum grade of B-.
+- Throughout the first three years of undergraduate study, students must follow the prescribed program, maintaining an overall GPA of 3.25 or greater.
+All pre-requisite courses for admission to the graduate physical therapy program must be completed with a minimum grade of B.

 The majority of entering freshmen accepted into the pre-physical therapy program receive the guaranteed 4+3 admission, which ensures them a seat in Widener's graduate physical therapy program.
 Applications for the graduate program are completed in the fall of senior year.
 All the requirements and benefits are the same as for the guaranteed 3+3; however, you'll complete all the required courses for your academic major and all the pre-requisite courses for the graduate program in four years, rather than three.

-If you have not met the obligations of the guaranteed options, but continue to demonstrate strong grades in the pre-requisite courses for the graduate program, you can apply through the regular admissions cycle.
+If you have not met the obligations of the guaranteed options as an undergraduate, but continue to demonstrate strong grades in the pre-requisite courses for the graduate program, you can apply through the traditional graduate admissions cycle.

-If you did not apply as a pre-physical therapy student as a senior in high school, but wish to pursue entry into the graduate physical therapy program through the 4+3 regular admissions program, you must complete the entire application process, including:
+If you did not apply as a pre-physical therapy student as a senior in high school, but wish to pursue entry into the graduate physical therapy program through the 4+3 regular admissions program, you must complete the application process.